 There is also the question of demographic bias.
 Is a certain group of people more likely to respond to a particular incentive, thus biasing the results toward that demographic group?
 For example, it is reasonable to assume that offering a monetary incentive would cause greater response from a low-income demographic group.
 It also makes sense that offering a beauty product would generate biased results because more women would respond than men.
 A research study conducted at Penn State University indicates, however, that the kind of incentive offered does not affect the demographic sampling of the results.
 When presented with an incentive, people generally feel obligated to return the favor regardless of the type of gift they received.
 There is no indication of a group-specific effect of incentives.

 How much of an incentive is needed for maximum effectiveness?
 An incentive is not usually warranted for an employee survey, as most employees want to participate and want to give honest feedback to improve the working environment for themselves and their co-workers.
 For small business populations (less than 500) participating in a customer survey, the incentive needs to be at least $10 and possibly up to $50 per respondent because a very high response rate percentage (40%+) may be required to achieve a representative sample.
 However, the availability of a larger business population (greater than 500) of potential respondents lessens the need to achieve a very high response rate and thus it is easier to achieve a representative sample of respondents using a smaller incentive.
 For private individuals and households, studies have shown that even a very small incentive can increase response rate percentages considerably.
 Regardless of the size of the incentive, people generally feel obligated to participate in customer surveys if an effort is made to show appreciation for their time.
-According to information presented at the Society for Industrial & Organizational Psychology’s 17th Annual Conference, even finding a $1 bill in a paper survey has been shown to surprise the participant, generating more interest in the survey and higher response rate percentages.
+According to information presented at a recent Society for Industrial & Organizational Psychology’s Annual Conference, even finding a $1 bill in a paper survey has been shown to surprise the participant, generating more interest in the survey, and higher response rate percentages.